vangogih/unity-empty-project-template/README.md

 ## Installation
 1. Clone the repo
-2. Rename UEPT prefix to your project abbriviature.
+2. Rename UEPT prefix to your project abbreviate.
 It has to be less then 5 symbols.
 But it's up to you.
 3. Open the UEPT.Unity project via Unity Hub.
 4. Rename "CompanyName" folder in '_Assets/Develop/` to your company name.
 Or remove that folder if you won't import code from other company's projects.
 5. Pick the folders which you will use in your project.
 Others can be deleted.